stuartherbert/if-i-knew-then/gavd-attitude-counts.md

 I was pretty bright back then, and I could pick things up quite quickly.
 I started to think I knew it all, and anything I wasn't comfortable with, I kind of glossed over.
 I had ability and youth, but I did not have a particularly good attitude.
 I was quite arrogant, despite the fact that, in all honesty, my code quality was actually pretty shocking!

 Perhaps even worse, in my early career, I could be pretty condescending to clients.
-I remember once a client asked me for a change that I felt violated best practise and I wrote down in my notes, speaking it aloud, "break the user interface".
+I remember once a client asked me for a change that I felt violated best practice and I wrote down in my notes, speaking it aloud, "break the user interface".
 Pretty appalling customer service!

 I look back on those early years and I cringe.
 I had a terrible attitude.
 I could have made far more progress, professionally and personally, had I had my attitude right.